 Ubico Limited was originally formed in 2012 by its shareholders, Cheltenham Borough Council and Cotswold District Council.
 The company is responsible for delivering the shareholders' Environmental services within their respective council boundaries.
 The Forest of Dean District Council, Tewkesbury Borough Council and West Oxfordshire District Council joined the partnership on 1st April 2015.
-Stroud District Council and Gloucestershire County Council joined in 2016 and each of the seven authorities are now equal shareholders.
+Stroud District Council and Gloucestershire County Council joined in 2016.
+Gloucester City Council joined in November 2021 and each of the eight authorities are now equal shareholders.
+The Council made the decision during 2022/23 to move its waste collection service to Ubico when the current contract expires in July 2024.